OpenProducer/newspack-platform/wp-content/plugins/radio-station/docs/FAQ.md

 ***

+### How do I get started with Radio Station?

+Read the [Quickstart Guide](./index.md#quickstart-guide) for an introduction to the plugin, what features are available and how to set them up.

 ### Where can I find the full plugin documentation?

 The latest documentation can be found online at [NetMix.com](https://netmix.com/radio-station/docs/).
-The Markdown-formatted files used for these are in the `/docs/` folder of the [GitHub Repository](https://github.com/netmix/radio-station/docs/) and in the `/docs` folder of the plugin directory.
+Documentation is also included with for the currently installed version via the Radio Station Help menu.
+You can find the Markdown-formatted files in the `/docs` folder of the [GitHub Repository](https://github.com/netmix/radio-station/docs/) and in the `/docs` folder of the plugin directory.

 ### How do I schedule a Show?